okta/okta-auth-js/README.md

 ### `handleLoginRedirect(tokens?)`

 > :link: web browser only <br>
+> :hourglass: async

 Stores passed in tokens or tokens from redirect url into storage, then redirect users back to the [originalUri](#setoriginaluriuri).
+When using `PKCE` authorization code flow, this method also exchanges authorization code for tokens.
 By default it calls `window.location.replace` for the redirection.
 The default behavior can be overrided by providing [options.restoreOriginalUri](#configuration-options).

+> **Note:** `handleLoginRedirect` throws `OAuthError` or `AuthSdkError` in case there are errors during token retrieval.

 ### `tx.resume()`